junhma/BookListManager/README.md

 - remove a book from my list
 - see the number of chapter I've read
 - edit the number of chapters I've read
+- have the option to save my book list to a file
-- see the number of books in my list
+- have the option to load my book list from a file